Outsourcing Control requires Control Complexity

 \subsection{Intuition and Main Results}

-Learning a new task and adapting to changes in the environment poses a difficult challenge.
-An important aspect of this is to be able to predict what is happening next and especially what the outcomes of the own actions would be.
-We theorize that even for seemingly easy problems, which can be solved without much involvement of the brain, first learning to perform a task requires complex computations in the control architecture.
-We illustrate this aspect in the following example.
+Learning a new task and adapting to changes in the world poses a difficult challenge.
+An important aspect of this is to predict the outcomes of the own actions.
+We theorize that even for seemingly easy situations, in which agents can manage without much involvement of the brain, learning the best behavior requires complex computations in the controller.
+We illustrate this in the following example.

-Consider a child, who tries to learn to ride a bike.
-Nearly every task the child has learned up to this point, e.g.~walking, speaking or drawing, becomes harder when one tries to do it fast.
-So the child expects that moving slowly would lead to the best outcome.
+Consider a child learning to ride a bike.
+Nearly every task the child has learned previously, e.g.~walking, speaking or drawing, becomes harder when one tries to do it fast.
+So the child expects that moving slowly leads to the best outcome.
 According to its understanding of the world, its world model, riding a bike slowly is easier than doing it fast.
-Unfortunately in this case, speed stabilizes a bike and is therefore beneficial for learning.
+Unfortunately speed is required to stabilize a bike.
 The child is working with an inaccurate world model.
-So before the child can learn to ride a bike, it has to observe and understand that faster can mean easier.
-It has to update its world model in order to learn and to be able to use the world in an optimal way.
+So before the child can learn to ride a bike it has to assess the information from its experiences and understand that faster can mean easier.
+It has to update its world model to learn and to be able to use the world in an optimal way.